Posted by: Manhattan LASIK Center

 Many people report a feeling of unsteady gait immediately after Lasik.
-This is a common effect from Lasik eye surgery because the blurriness some people experience can disrupt the visual field making it hard to feel steady.
+This is a common effect of Lasik eye surgery because the blurriness some people experience can disrupt the visual field making it hard to feel steady.
 Is this feeling vertigo?
 Our experts explain the answer below.

 Lasik eye surgery does not affect the inner ear